mate-academy/jv-oop-advanced/checklist.md

 ```
 * Improved example:
 ```
-public interface AreaCalculator {
+public interface core.basesyntax.AreaCalculator {
 }
 ```

 #### Don't put all behaviour into a single interface if the methods are conceptually different from each other.
 All our classes and interfaces should have a single purpose - `draw()` and `getArea()` methods are not conceptually close to each other.

-#### You can pass random values to the constructor of a figure instead of generating them inside figure classes.
+#### You can pass random values to the constructor of a areaCalculator instead of generating them inside areaCalculator classes.
 Let's generate random values in `FigureSupplier`.

 #### Think about which variables should be local in the method and which should be class-level